Global Performance Guarantees for Neural Network Models of AC Power Flow: Conclusion

 \begin{itemize} \item \textit{Numerical sensitivity}: the greatest challenge associated with running Alg.~\ref{algo:iterative} was numerical sensitivity (ill conditioning).
 NN model parameters range over orders of magnitude, and generating Sherali-Adams cuts accentuates this problem.
-To prevent MOSEK from stalling, we increased relevant numerical tolerances to $10^{-6}$.
+To prevent MOSEK from stalling, we increased relevant numerical tolerances to $10^{-6}$ and still ran into convergence problem in several tests.

 \item \textit{Scalability}: The largest SDP matrix solved for in this paper was $599\times 599$.
 Solving significantly larger SDPs will be prohibitive, so alternative SDP relaxation techniques (e.g., the Lagrangian SDP relaxation in~\cite{Dvijotham:2020}) and sparsity exploiting methods will need to be explored.